Reading time: Less than 1 minute

 Increase your vocabulary and you’ll make your writing much more precise.
 That’s why I provide a word of the week.
 Today’s word: ossified….

-I recently finished reading a book that made many top 10 lists for 2017 and was a New York Times bestseller: Sing, Unburied, Sing by Jesmyn Ward.
+I finished a book that made many top 10 reading lists and was a New York Times bestseller: Sing, Unburied, Sing by Jesmyn Ward.

 The story of three generations of a black family living in rural Mississippi, the book is relentlessly bleak but also exquisitely written.
 I’ll be talking more about this, tomorrow, when I explore the remarkable figurative language of Jesmyn Ward.